Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Ask your healthcare provider before taking any vitamins.

-Hair loss may happen in the area being treated.
+You may lose hair in the area being treated.
 The hair often grows back after treatment.

-Your mouth or throat can become dry or sore if the head or neck is being treated.
+Your mouth or throat can become dry or sore if your head or neck is being treated.
 Sip cool water to help ease discomfort.

 Nausea and bowel changes can happen with radiation to the pelvic region.
-Tell your healthcare provider if you have nausea, diarrhea or constipation.
-You may be given medicine or told to follow a special diet.
+Tell your healthcare provider if you have nausea, diarrhea, or constipation.
+You may need to take medicine or follow a special diet.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |